-The Clerk and Executive Officer to the Council is William GrosvenorPip Alder.
-ShHe administers the Council and carries out all the functions required by law.
-ShHe is also the Council's Responsible Finance Officer (RFO).
-Formatted: Left Formatted: Left

-- Pip AlderFliss Waters is employed as the Assistant Clerk and Management Officer. - Phil Donoghue is the Parish Council's Maintenance Officer.
+- The Clerk and Executive Officer (Should we state number of hours here?) to the Council is Pip Alder.
+She administers the Council and carries out all the functions required by law.
+She is also the Council's Responsible Finance Officer (RFO). - Fliss Waters (as above) is employed as the Assistant Clerk and Management Officer. - Phil Donoghue (as above) is the Parish Council's Maintenance Officer.